microshare/microshare.github.io/docs/2/technical/quick-start/data-integration.md

 Once you have linked all your data to Microshare®, the data can be enhanced or filtered with our big data tools and robots can be created to act on certain events.
 Although our dashboards are very powerful, you may need to integrate the improved data into your own platform for your own solutions.
 There are several ways to integrate data from Microshare® into your platform.

-If you are a Microshare® reseller, you can send the data to Microshare®and once it has been processed, you can retrieve the useful information to create something directly for your customers.
-All this can be performed without reveiling the Microshare® process, which allows you to easily master this chain.
+If you are a Microshare® reseller, you can send the data to Microshare® and once it has been processed, you can retrieve the useful information to create something directly for your customers.
+All this can be performed without revealing the Microshare® process, which allows you to easily master this chain.

 <br>